LxzGordon/Deep-Reinforcement-Learning-with-pytorch/README.md

 # Deep-RL-with-pytorch
 Practice for deep reinforcement learning algorithms by a starter.
-Test environment is Gym-CartPolev0 for discrete action space and Gym-PendulmV0 for continuous action space.Under active development.
+Test environment is Gym-CartPolev0 for discrete action space and Gym-PendulmV0 for continuous action space.
+Under active development.
 ## 2020-9-19 implement
 ### algorithm:
   1.DQN